elastic/apm-integration-testing/QUICKSTART.md

 You can attach your own APM agent to the APM server if you wish`.`

-### Notes for cloud instances
+### Note for Cloud Instances

-If you want to run this on a cloud server, you will need to set up port forwards to access any of it.
-The easiest way to do this is through your `~/.ssh/config` file.
+If you want to run this on a cloud server (GCP, AWS), you will need to set up port forwarding to access them, and the easiest way to do this is through your `~/.ssh/config` file.
 My section for my cloud box looks like this:

 ```
 Host gcptunnel